-Agreeableness shows the amount of social shows the amount of social receptiveness a person portrays or how friendly they are told us.
+Agreeableness shows the number of social shows the amount of social receptiveness a person portrays or how friendly they are told us.
 This is culturally dependent.
-However, smile, energetic voice, and relaxed presence are common signs we interpret as agreeableness.
-Low agreeableness signs are angry expression and stiff stance.
+However, a smile, energetic voice, and relaxed presence are common signs we interpret as agreeableness.
+Low agreeableness signs are angry expressions and stiff stances.

 All of these physical and nonverbal attributes portrait the inner world of a character.
 They prove the connection between physical appearance, internal perception, and psychological behavior.

-It is also worth to mention that studies suggest nonverbal behavior plays a critical role in commercial animations too.
+It is also worth mentioning that studies suggest nonverbal behavior plays a critical role in commercial animations too.
 Take a brand mascot for example.
-What actually matters is how color and shape is combined to communicate all of the brand values.
+What actually matters is how color and shape are combined to communicate all of the brand values.

 © Copyright DREAM FARM STUDIOS